loteoo/hyperapp/docs/src/pages/Api/api.md

 ```javascript
 Lazy({ render, ...props })
 ```

-Higher order function to memoize view functions.
+Lazy is higher order function (wrapper function) to cache your view functions based on props you pass into them.

+It's a helps you achieve a performance optimization technique commonly refered to as memoization.

+Immutability in hyperapp guarantees that if two things are referentially equal, they must be identical.
+This makes it safe for hyperapp to only re-compute your Lazy components when values passed through their props change.

 - **render** - Function that returns a virtual DOM. *Must be a named function.*
 - **...props** - Props to pass down to the view function.
-The underlying view is only re-computed when those change.
+The underlying view is re-computed when those change.

 ```javascript
 import { Lazy } from "hyperapp"